Adhumunt/adhumunt/README.md

 # Welcome! 👋🏽

+I'm Aditya; a quantum computing postdoc at Sandia National Laboratory.

-I'm Aditya; an [NSF Graduate Research Fellow](https://www.nsfgrfp.org/) and a [DDF Fellow](https://grad.umn.edu/funding/current-students/doctoral-dissertation-fellowship) at the University of Minnesota.
+I was formerly an [NSF Graduate Research Fellow](https://www.nsfgrfp.org/) and a [DDF Fellow](https://grad.umn.edu/funding/current-students/doctoral-dissertation-fellowship) at the University of Minnesota.
 I work on fun topics in neural networks, quantum information, holography, and black holes.
-Currently, I'm working at Wolfram Research developing software for the [QuantumFrameworks](https://www.wolframcloud.com/obj/wolframquantumframework/DeployedResources/Paclet/Wolfram/QuantumFramework/) package to perform numerical and analytical calculations on quantum computers.
+A while back I helped develop software for the Wolfram [QuantumFrameworks](https://www.wolframcloud.com/obj/wolframquantumframework/DeployedResources/Paclet/Wolfram/QuantumFramework/) package to perform numerical and analytical calculations on quantum computers.

 <div align="center">